cbpark/ptc-cluster/docs/modules.md

 Average Error = 1.064988e-13
 ```

-Users of another shell like Z shell must initialize the module function before running `module`.
+Users of another shell like Zsh must initialize the module function before running `module`.
 See files in `$MODULESHOME/init`.
 For example, if you're using Z shell, the script in the above should be

 ``` bash
 #! /bin/zsh -l